aery32/aery32-refguide/source/project_structure.rst

 Board specific functions, ``board.h`` and ``board.cpp``
 -------------------------------------------------------

-The default board initialization function, ``init_board()``, can be found from the ``board.cpp``.
+The default board initialization function, ``init_board()``, can be found from the ``board.cpp`` source file.
 First it sets all the GPIO pins to inputs.
 Then it configures the board's power manager.
-Basicly by starting the external oscillator ``OCS0`` and setting the master clock frequency is its maximum which is 66 MHz.
-If you like to change the master clock frequency or want to change the way how the board is initialized, this is the place where to do it.
+Basically by starting the external oscillator ``OCS0`` and setting the chip's master (or main) clock frequency to its maximum, which is 66 MHz.
+If you like to change the master clock frequency or want to change the way how the board is initialized, ``init_board()`` is the place where to do it.
 In ``board.h`` you define the board specific function prototypes and supportive ``#define`` macros.
-These macros provide a way to do configuration.
-For example, the LED pin has been defined to be PC04 board header file.
+These macros enables a way to do configuration.
+For example, the LED pin has been defined to be connected to the pin PC04.
+However, keep your #definitions sane.

 Aery32 library
 --------------